 If heat cable is installed incorrectly or if the wrong type of product is used, it could create a fire or electrical shock hazard.
-This is also true for heat tape that is old and deteriorated.
-If your home has heat tape that has been installed before you moved in or is more than five years old, it is a good idea to have it checked for proper function, or simply to replace the old cable with a new cable.
+This is also true for heat cable that is old and deteriorated.
+If your home has heat cable that has been installed before you moved in or is more than five years old, it is a good idea to have it checked for proper function, or simply to replace the old cable with a new cable.

 Installing Heat Tape

-- Your first step in the installation is to determine the length of heat tape you need.
-Measure the perimeter of your roof line.
+- Determine the length of heat cable you need.
+First, measure the perimeter of your roof line.
 Then, measure the depth of the eave overhang, measuring from the edge of the roof (not the gutter) straight back to the outside wall.
-If the eave is 12 inches in depth, multiply the roof-line measurement by 2.
-If the eave is more than 12 inches but less than 24 inches deep, multiply the roof-line measurement by 3.
-If the eave depth is more than 24 inches but less than 48 inches, multiply the roof-line measurement by 4.
+If the eave is 12 inches deep, multiply the roof-line measurement by 4.
+If the eave is up to 24 inches deep, multiply the roof-line measurement by 5.3.
+If the eave depth is up to 36 inches, multiply the roof-line measurement by 6.8.